Saturday, May 21 is a Code Orange Air Quality Action Day for Delaware. More Info

 For leases outside of the SADAs, applicants will need to contact and apply for proper permitting through DNREC’s Wetlands and Subaqueous Lands Section and with the Philadelphia District of the U.S. Army Corps of Engineers.

-More information on the history of the leasing program, the planting and harvest of shellfish in the Inland Bays, and a survey of program participants is available in the 2019 Delaware Inland Bays Shellfish Aquaculture Report.
+More information on the history of the leasing program, the planting and harvest of shellfish in the Inland Bays, and surveys of program participants, are available in the annual reports:

 Applications for leases for available acreage will be accepted on a first-come, first-served basis.
 Please read the instructions and refer to the Interactive Shellfish Aquaculture Development Area Map, which is updated with available acreage.
 The application fee is $300.